farhadbaghban/opentelemetry-test/README.md

 ## Usage
         Use test_open for user authentication services.
         Manage orders and items in the test_open_order project.
+        Manages Trips and integrates with `test_open` for user information and `test_open_order` for orders.
+        Manages the `RequestResponse` and consumes from services for logging data.
         Trace request flows using OpenTelemetry with Jaeger to monitor interactions.
         OpenTelemetry and Jaeger.